Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Viscous linear analysis

 The supremum of $\alpha_{\varepsilon} / \varepsilon$ in $\varepsilon > 0$ determines the lower bound of the maximum transient growth of the system \citep{APKARIAN2020}, or

-The fact that the $\varepsilon$-pseudospectral abscissa of $\varepsilon = 10^{-2}$ occurs in the frequency band coinciding with the critical-layer spectrum implies the significance of this spectrum in regards to the transient vortex growth.
+The fact that the $\varepsilon$-pseudospectral abscissa of $\varepsilon = 10^{-2}$ occurs in the frequency band coinciding with the critical-layer spectrum implies the significance of this spectrum in regards to the transient vortex growth, which needs more investigation in further studies.